Information for those who are new to goats or are still learning:

 Kidding:

-We have learned that the best kidding pens are those where the moms can't see each other in adjacent pens but can see and interact with the rest of the herd.
-This minimizes fighting when they come out of their kidding pens after a couple days to a week of bonding with their kids.
+We've learned that the best kidding pens are those where moms cannot see each other in adjacent pens, but can still see and interact with the rest of the herd.
+This reduces fighting when they rejoin the group after a few days to a week of bonding with their kids.

 Buying Goats: